AI: most powerful weapon ever

 National graphs are physically housed in large data centers.
 Physical security at these centers is taken very seriously and we have already seen examples of this type of security in the background article Graphs of Data.
-Let's refresh that viewpoint with one more case in point, this time using Microsoft's data centers as an example.
+Let's refresh that viewpoint with one more case in point, this time using Google's data centers as an example.
 (We will take this type of physical security for granted for the remainder of the article.)

 An AI system is a software system that optimizes for a set of given goals; the success of this optimization is dependent on the size and the quality of the data being fed into it.
 Data being of such increased importance for an AI system, it is also its Achilles' heel.
 Software can be attacked in many ways, but an AI system can be now attacked in a new and much more powerful way: by modifying the data that it learns from.
 It is very difficult to defend against this new kind of attack, because that data usually comes from many different sources, without being curated or controlled by any single authority.
 And so the truthfulness of this data is of central importance if our AI systems are to develop knowledge that is beneficial to us humans.
 So part of developing an AI system has to take into consideration the security of the data sources on which the AI system operates.

 In the article Graphs of Data we introduced the national graphs, the idealized merging of all the social graphs with governmental graphs and financial credit graphs and medical graphs.
 We can look at China's Social Credit System as the equivalent national graph in China.
 It should be clear that these graphs will be primary targets of cyberattacks, both from within and from outside of national boundaries.
 The components of the U.S. National Graph (Facebook being the most notorious case) have already been under attack from the outside.
 We now know that the most interesting information attached to those graphs is obtained with AI techniques.
 The most potent way to attack a nation is by cyber psychological warfare, in other words attacking the national graph.
-Where does Cambridge Analytica fares in this?
+Where does Cambridge Analytica fare in this?

 After Senator Dianne Feinstein gave us a full review of the relationship between Professor Aleksandr Kogan, Cambridge Analytica and the Russian Internet Research Agency in St. Petersburg, it is worth pondering over the full extent of the Russian interference in the 2016 U.S. elections and its more technical aspects.
 As we will see next, this action had links with many more parties, like the RT and Sputnik media outlets, and the Russian government itself.